nickmalcolm/workfactor/README.md

 |Ruby||[bcrypt](https://github.com/codahale/bcrypt-ruby)|||

 Any blank cells indicate there's no benchmark written yet - please contribute!
 Languages in the table are listed in order of "popularity" as [rated by StackOverflow 2020](https://insights.stackoverflow.com/survey/2020#technology).

+[1] Python's `argon2-cffi` library provides [a CLI tool](https://argon2-cffi.readthedocs.io/en/stable/cli.html) which will determine the optimal Argon2 parameters on a given machine.
+Use that instead :)

 ## Running the benchmarks in AWS